CoyPan/react-scroll-to-show-cb/README.md

 When the wrapped children are scrolled into visible view, this callback function will be triggered with two parameters : the index of the child and the dom of the child.

-#### update
+#### async

 **default:false**

-When set to true, **the change of child's count** will trigger the update of **react-scroll-to-show-cb** so that when the new children scroll into view , the callback will also be triggered.
+When set to true, you can set the children async and the scrollToShowCb will be also triggered.

 #### once